 - Maximize your workday.
 There are ways to get more out of your day so you can reward yourself at the end.
 One of them is to “just say ‘no!’”
 Before leaving work, write down top priorities to accomplish the next day.
 Keep a separate list for personal to-do’s to help you manage priorities.
 Get more ideas in 15 Tips to Boost Productivity in the Workplace.

 - Take a break with a vacation that's a true escape from work.

 Managers: Is it time for reinforcements?

+If you’re a manager, you can also lower your own stress by doing those things.
 But how do you know when you’ve reached a breaking point of stress in the workplace because of a too-lean workforce?
-Here are signs it may be time to expand your team with a new hire:
+Here are signs it may be time to expand your accounting and finance team with a new hire: